catherineluse/docs/content/rancher/v2.x/en/quick-start-guide/deployment/amazon-aws-qs/_index.md

       ]
 	```

 8. Paste the `rancher-url` from the output above into the browser.
+This URL is the endpoint that downstream Kubernetes clusters will use to communicate with the Rancher management server, and it cannot be changed later.
 Log in when prompted (default username is `admin`, and default password is `admin`).

-**Result:** Rancher Server and your Kubernetes cluster is installed in Amazon AWS.
+**Result:** The Rancher management server and your downstream Kubernetes cluster is installed in Amazon AWS.

 ### What's Next?